SamPom100/CS411_Project/Assignments/Assignment2.md

 A save option is created to save it onto your user account

 Unhappy Path:
-User cannot choose a list of proposed options and is given only one based off their interests.
+A user cannot choose a list of proposed options and are given only one based on their interests.
 However, the user is not completely content with the proposed plan and wished, for example, another ski resort option was provided.

 Feature significance:
 Having an array of proposed trip plans to select from would allow the user to be more content with their travel plan (created from the application).
 While the user can select their interests when generating a list of travel plans, that does not mean they’ll necessarily be satisfied with all the places provided.
 For instance, they would prefer to go to another ski resort because their child wants to go really badly, and that could’ve been in the list of proposed travel plans.

-Topic sentence
-Happy Path / Exceptions
-Second paragraph - description of why the feature is important

 &nbsp;
 &nbsp;